-mainstreaming climate action within the budget process relevant to Ministries of Finance, line ministries and other actors involved in the budget management process, and shows ample opportunities for doing so, including in the Budget Framework Paper, updates to the Medium Term Fiscal Framework (MTFF) and Medium Term Budget Framework (MTBF), in line ministry guidance and submissions, updates to macro-fiscal forecasts, budget circulars, budget hearings, and the review of final submissions.
+Appendix 2 highlights in detail the key entry points for mainstreaming climate action within the typical budget process based on expert input.
+It includes examples of entry points for mainstreaming climate action within the budget process relevant to Ministries of Finance, line ministries and other actors involved in the budget management process, and shows ample opportunities for doing so, including in the Budget Framework Paper, updates to the medium-term fiscal framework and medium-term budget framework, in line ministry guidance and submissions, updates to macro-fiscal forecasts, budget circulars, budget hearings, and the review of final submissions.